bodenlos/guggenheim-calendar-widget/README.txt

 == Installation ==

-1. Upload the `/guggenheim-calendar-widget/` directory to the `/wp-content/plugins/` WordPress plugins directory
+1. Upload the `/guggenheim-calendar-widget/` directory and contents to the `/wp-content/plugins/` WordPress plugins directory
 2. Activate the plugin through the 'Plugins' menu in your WordPress admin. panel

 == Changelog ==